 Landlord obligations

-Where the failed toilet is the only toilet in the property, this is likely to constitute a serious hazard under the Housing Health and Safety Rating System, and prompt investigation and the start of remediation is expected.
+Landlords should investigate promptly and repair within a reasonable time.
+Where the failed toilet is the only toilet in the property, the situation is likely to constitute a serious sanitation hazard assessed under the Housing Health and Safety Rating System (HHSRS),โด and urgency increases โ particularly if children, older occupants or anyone with health vulnerabilities is affected.

 A toilet that cannot be used is not a discretionary repair.
 See our Landlord Plumbing Compliance Checklist for the full obligations.